wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 * [seaborn](https://seaborn.pydata.org) An extension to Matplotlib for graph customization and more fancy graphics (often tied to statistical-type graphs.
 * [openpyxl](https://openpyxl.readthedocs.io/en/stable/) A Python library to read/write Excel 2010 xlsx/xlsm files

-In your terminal window enter the following:
+In your terminal window enter the following *one line at a time*:

 ```
 conda install -c conda-forge jupyter jupyterlab notebook urllib3